jsjohnst/no.de/README.md

 $ no.de create [hostname]
     -- creates a new no.de instance and adds a git remote named 'no.de'

+$ no.de bind [no.de instance id]
+    -- binds the given no.de instance to this repository (like create, but without the actual creation)

 $ no.de info
     -- shows information about the instance this repository is linked too